sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.3 =
+* All new layout on the login page.
+Now the OTP field and button won't be shown until an activated user has entered their login details.
+Users that belongs to non activated groups will not see any difference from a regular login form.
+* Fixed an error where a PHP NOTICE was shown on user settings page when WP_DEBUG was set to true. (thnx Thomas van der Beek)

 = 4.2.4 =
 Just added "Tested up to" tag in readme since it works fine in WP 3.7.
 Next version with some updates will come soon.